chef/chef-oss-practices/projects/chef-infra-server.md

 The Chef Erlang Foundation team is responsible for common libraries and applications used to support the mostly erlang based server products.
+This includes:
+  - Chef Server
+  - Push Jobs Server
-This includes Chef Server and Push Jobs Server.
+  - Push Jobs Client

 ** Slack Channel **: #chef-server

 ** Triage Schedule **: TBD

 ### Project Owners